 - IBS – M. Which has mixed bowel habits

-These types are based on the days that there are complaints.
-Not everyone with IBS has daily complaints.
+These types are based on the days that there are symptoms present.
+Not everyone with IBS has daily symptoms.
 It could be that you have several ‘normal’ days a week and a few bad ones with constipation.
 Or that you are constipated every day.
 In both cases, you would fit in the IBS-C type.

 Type 1-2 means constipation